 Middle school students permitted dual or concurrent enrollment in high school

 State policy specifically permits dual enrollment in middle school and high school, allows students to receive high school credit for courses taken while in middle school.
+Information about Pupil Progression Plans, which are used to guide student progression, can be found here.

 Advanced Placement®Louisiana's AP participation has grown immensely over the past several years.
 More information is available on the Louisiana Department of Education Advanced Placement page